mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble.markdown

 ![](/images/fox_sports_images/fox_sports_players_raw.png?raw=true)

-Clicking on any one of the 167 pages illustrates base URL we need to scrape all the pages: `http://www.foxsports.com/nfl/players?teamId=0&season=2016&position=0&page=`.
+Clicking on any one of the 167 pages gets the base URL we need to scrape all the pages: `http://www.foxsports.com/nfl/players?teamId=0&season=2016&position=0&page=`.
 We'll just put the numbers 1 to 167 into the url after `page=` when we want that particular page.

-To get the player names and teams out of the page we need to dive into the source code.
+To get the player names and teams out of the page we need to find where they are in the source code.
 Inspecting one of the names returns:

 ![](/images/fox_sports_images/fox_sports_player_html.png?raw=true)